scribblesbyartteachervanallen.blogspot.com

 The information entered in the boxes under seats A & B at each table

-date found in the corresponding box at the top left of the form.
+refer to the date found in the corresponding box at the top left of the form. |

 Under the weekly planning area is a line with my own codes for attendance and common student behaviors.
-I use T for talking (out of turn, way too loud or over instructions), U for up or wandering, WO means that the student walked out of class without permission, is talking back/bad attitude and WS stands for sitting in the wrong seat.
+I use T for talking (out of turn, way too loud or over instructions), U for up or wandering, WO means that the student walked out of class without permission, B is talking back/bad attitude and WS stands for sitting in the wrong seat.
 Usually I indicate good behavior with one or more + signs or a word like 'helper'.
 NEVER forget to mark down positive behavior, and make sure to tell your students that you do this.
 Showing them the +'s next to their names really drives the point home and reinforces your good intentions.

 Helful hint: One slight change that I strongly suggest making in your attendance routine is to substitute a dot for the usual check mark indicating that a student is present and on time.
 This small shift reduces your visual clutter and makes it less confusing if you ever use a -/checkmark/+ system for homework or classwork.

 Security note: I often call parents from my classroom on my cell phone using *67 to block my personal contact information.
 This keeps students honest by not giving them the option to get my number from an adult's phone.
-It also keeps me from getting after hours calls Each student number is labeled as Parent-FirstnameLastname in my contact list.
+It also keeps me from getting after hours calls.
+Each student number is labeled as Parent-FirstnameLastname in my contact list.
 To find a parent contact, all I have to do now is go to the 'P' section and scroll down to the student's name.

 A big thank you to Ginna D'Alba- starting the name with 'parent' was her idea!